 We don't sell listings.
 We don't take broker commissions.
 The editorial line on every suburb is independent of whether anyone is selling property there right now.

-Every visible data point traces to a named source, refreshed monthly.
+Every visible data point traces to a named source with a date stamp.
 The full source list per suburb appears at the bottom of each per-area page.

-Two cities, 175 areas, 175 verdicts.
-The architecture is city-agnostic — we'll add Bengaluru, Pune, Sydney, Brisbane, and Chennai when the data calibration is rigorous enough to ship.
+Four cities, 275 areas, 275 verdicts.
+The architecture is city-agnostic — we'll add Pune, Brisbane, and Chennai when the data calibration is rigorous enough to ship.

 Hyperlocal is an independent, area-by-area research engine for Melbourne (115 suburbs) and Hyderabad (60 neighbourhoods).
-Each area gets a colour-coded verdict, three concrete reasons, current property medians, and an investor-evidence tier — refreshed monthly.
+Each area gets a colour-coded verdict, three concrete reasons, property medians from a dated research snapshot, and an investor-evidence tier.

 Listing portals tell you what's for sale this week.
 Hyperlocal tells you whether the area is worth buying or renting in — with the verdict, the three signals that drove it, and the risks.
 We don't sell listings or take broker commissions, so the editorial line stays independent.

 Melbourne medians are calibrated against realestate.com.au, domain.com.au, CoreLogic / Cotality, and council records.
 Hyderabad against 99acres, MagicBricks, Knight Frank India, and Telangana RERA.
-An automated monthly workflow re-validates each record; any move beyond ±30% month-over-month is held for human review.
+Prices are a dated, researched snapshot — not a live feed and not on a promised cadence.
+When a refresh runs, automated bounds checks auto-reject any record that moves more than ±40% in a single cycle.

 Green = multiple independent positive signals.
 Amber = real upside paired with at least one material risk.
 Red = notable downsides (safety, infra, liquidity) you should price in.
 Every verdict is paired with a confidence score (0–100) and three specific reasons.